alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 ##### Likelihood

 Finally, we need to explicitly model the likelihood.
+The likelihood is how Bayesian models connect the parameters to the data -- the likelihood tells us how probable the data is conditioned on a particular choice of parameters.
+As discussed earlier, this is actually the opposite of what we want, as we are interested in the parameters conditioned on the data.
+However, Bayes' rule helps us compute the quantity we are interested in as long as we are able to to compute the likelihood.

-When you flip a fair coin a number of times, the distribution of outcomes follows a binomial distribution.
-Thus, we can use a binomial likelihood to model the range of vote probabilites that might be consistent with the votes that were cast.
-This can be computed analytically, and most probabilistic programming languages have built-in capacity for computing likelihoods of this type.
-This is done by setting this particular variable to have a known value, which indicates to the probabilistic programming language that this variable is used to compute the likelihood.
-In our particular case, this likelihood will be a vector of a series of trials, each with a different value of the vote probability.
+For this particular problem, we can fortunately compute the likelihood easily in closed form.
+When one flips a fair coin a number of times, the distribution of outcomes follows a binomial distribution.
+Thus, I can use a binomial likelihood to model the range of vote probabilites that might be consistent with the votes that were cast.
+This can be computed analytically, and most probabilistic programming languages have built-in capacity for computing likelihoods of this type (so that we don't have to worry about implementing and testing the code to do this ourselves!).
+This is done automatically when using a probabilistic programming language by setting this particular variable to have a known value, which indicates to the probabilistic programming language that this variable is used to compute the likelihood.
+This means that I can focus on describing the model, rather than how to do the computation, which is one of the strengths of this type of modelling.

 ##### PyMC3 Implementation

-Thus, we can now write down a model in a probabilistic programming language in order to draw samples from the posterior.
+Thus, I can now write down a model in a probabilistic programming language in order to draw samples from the posterior.
 There are a number of popular lanaguages for this -- here I use PyMC3 to implement my model.
-PyMC3 can easily handle all of the features we specified above (hierarchical structure, and a vector representation of the binomial likelihood), which is written out in the function below:
+PyMC3 can easily handle all of the features I specified above (hierarchical structure, and a vector representation of the binomial likelihood), which is written out in the function below.

+In coding up the model, I need to convert the election data into a series of "trials" consisting of a number of total votes cast and the corresponding number of votes for Biden.
+This is the actual data that the model needs to draw samples from the posterior.
+Earlier, I noted that the data sometimes contains some inconsistencies (i.e. there are more votes cast for one candidate than the total number in that batch), so to protect against this I perform some checks for consistency and throw out any data that doesn't make sense.
+I do this using a Numpy logical array in the `extract_vote_trials` function, as otherwise some inconsistent data can trip up the PyMC computations.

+Once we have the trials defined, we can specify our model using PyMC3, perform inference, and plot the results:

 ```
 import pymc3